urviponda27/FinScopeAI/README.md

 # FinScopeAI

-**Smart Loan Evaluation Assistant — Built for Ignosis Fintech Hackathon**
+💡 Smart Credit Evaluation System — Built for Ignosis Fintech Hackathon

-FinScopeAI is an intelligent credit evaluation system that helps fintech professionals assess a user’s financial behavior and loan eligibility.
-It combines AI/ML-driven transaction analysis, simulated AA data handling, and a real-time dashboard to deliver actionable insights and credit improvement strategies.
+FinScopeAI is an intelligent creditworthiness assessment platform built for financial institutions and loan processing teams.
+It leverages user-uploaded PDFs and simulated AA data to evaluate financial behavior, generate a credit score, and provide actionable suggestions — all within a real-time dashboard experience.

 ---

-## 🚀 Key Features
+## 🚀 Core Features

-- 🔍 Categorizes transactions using Naive Bayes (e.g., Food, Entertainment)
+- 🔍 Naive Bayes–based categorization of user transactions (Food, Entertainment, Bills, etc.)
-- 📊 Generates credit score based on user income, spending, and EMI behavior
+- 📊 Credit score generation based on income, expenses, and EMI behavior
-- 📈 Provides smart suggestions and spending simulations to improve score
+- 📈 Personalized suggestions and simulations to help users improve credit scores
-- 📄 Accepts PDF bank statements and consent ID (AA-style input)
+- 📄 Accepts PDF bank statements & consent ID inputs from frontend
-- 🧠 Built to seamlessly integrate with official Account Aggregator framework
+- 🧠 Seamless future-ready support for Account Aggregator (AA) framework integration

 ---

-## 🧠 How It Works
+## 🧠 Account Aggregator Alignment

-1. User submits **PDF bank statement** + **Consent ID** via frontend form
-2. Python ML backend:
-   - Extracts transactions from PDF
-   - Categorizes them into spending areas
+We fully understand the Account Aggregator (AA) Framework established by RBI and have engineered our system with forward compatibility in mind.
+In a typical flow, an RBI-registered FIU (Financial Information User) uses AA to collect user consent and receive structured transaction data via a consentId.

+Currently, since we are not an FIU and don’t have AA access, we simulate this process responsibly:

+- We built a custom consent form on the frontend, where the user enters their details and Consent ID
+- The backend treats this input just like a real consent-based data retrieval
-   - Processes EMI behavior from mock AA response
+- We use mock JSON responses that reflect real AA output structure
-   - Calculates credit score and suggestions
-3. Spring Boot syncs all data into MySQL
-4. React frontend displays clean **dashboard analysis & simulations**
+- The entire data flow is modeled to plug directly into real AA APIs when access is granted — with minimal or no refactoring

+On the transaction side, we accept PDF bank statements for now.
+Once AA data is available, we will directly parse transaction entries from the AA JSON response instead of PDFs.
+Our PDF parser is designed to work on structured statements with consistent formatting.

+💬 In short: We’ve built everything around the real AA framework model — with current constraints handled using smart simulations.
+We are AA-ready by design.

 ---

+## 📈 How It Works

+1. User submits their bank statement (PDF) + Consent ID
+2. Python ML engine extracts transaction history and classifies each entry
+3. Simulated AA data feeds EMI and income behavior
+4. Credit score + suggestions are generated and stored in MySQL via Spring Boot
+5. React dashboard shows breakdowns, scores, and what-if simulations

+---

 ## 🧪 Tech Stack

-- **Frontend** – React.js
+- React.js – Dynamic and responsive frontend
-- **Backend** – Spring Boot (Java)
+- Spring Boot – Backend API & business logic
-- **ML Engine** – Python + Flask
+- Python (Flask) – ML for categorization & suggestion engine
-- **Database** – MySQL
+- MySQL – Persistent storage

 ---